rschristopher/ischristtrue.com/src/ancient-views/index.md

 ### Ancient gender roles

-We imagine today there's an ongoing battle of the sexes -- male versus female -- while simultaneously denying a gender binary.
+We imagine today that there's an ongoing battle of the sexes -- male versus female -- while simultaneously denying a gender binary.
 Masculinity is considered "toxic" unless it's coming from a women, which then makes her "brave".
 Femininity is scorned unless it's aped by a man identifying as a woman.

 To an enlightenment era rationalist this all seems absurd, but that's because rationalism fails to account for this very real phenomena.
-However, if we look to ancient worldviews this all makes perfect sense.
+However, if we look to ancient worldviews then this all makes perfect sense.

 We can find the "battle of the sexes" rhetoric starting in the industrial revolution and the so-called age of enlightenment.
-Importantly, this did not exist in early Christianity nor in Judaism.
+Importantly, this rhetoric did not exist in early Christianity nor in Judaism.

 The industrial revolution increasingly took fathers out of the family business (mostly farms) and into factories, a trend we see exacerbated during periods such as the
  *Great Depression*